tu-darmstadt-ros-pkg/moveit_state_server/README.md

 ,
 see [moveit documentation: Persistent States](https://ros-planning.github.io/moveit_tutorials/doc/persistent_scenes_and_states/persistent_scenes_and_states.html)
 .
-Alternatively, the database can be launched with the `database.launch` file in the moveit_state_server package.
+Alternatively, the database can be launched by setting `launch_database` in the `moveit_state_server.launch` to true or launch the `database.launch` file in the moveit_state_server package directly.
 If using the moveit launch file, make sure to select the mongo database plugin and selecting the same port and hostname as in the launch file for the moveit state server.